 Course summary

 This new apprenticeship will enable you to develop the knowledge and skills required to deliver high-quality, safe, and compassionate care while supporting the wider healthcare team as a Nursing Associate.
-The nursing associate role has been developed in England to meet workforce needs.
-Nursing associates act as a vital bridge between health and care support workers and registered nurses.
-They provide essential care and support across various health and social care settings, including hospitals, care homes, hospices, GP practices, social care, and community services.
+The nursing associate role has been developed in England to support workforce needs.
+Nursing associates work alongside and support registered nurses in providing essential care and support across various health and social care settings, including hospitals, care homes, hospices, GP practices, social care, and community services.

 The responsibilities of a registered Nursing Associate will vary depending on the setting but typically include: